benthevining/BenBot/README.md

 ## CMake options

-* `LIBCHESS_DOCS`: controls whether docs are built (defaults to off unless this is the top-level project)
+* `BENBOT_DOCS`: controls whether docs are built (defaults to off unless this is the top-level project)
-* `LIBCHESS_TESTS`: controls whether tests are built (defaults to off unless this is the top-level project)
+* `BENBOT_TESTS`: controls whether tests are built (defaults to off unless this is the top-level project)